-Another great option from Cuisinart, this budget-friendly portable gas grill is great for true on-the-go grillers.
-The locking briefcase-style of the body makes it super easy to tote around, and the surprisingly sturdy flip-out legs help you cook at ease whether it’s on a table or right on the ground of your campsite.
+The locking briefcase-style of the body makes this RV grill super easy to tote around, and the surprisingly sturdy flip-out legs help you cook at ease whether it’s on a table or right on the ground in front of your camper.

 The heat output of this model is slightly lacking, though might not be an issue if you’re cooking smaller meals.
 And with the smaller heating area, the lower BTUs can be surprisingly effective.

 Due to its smaller size, this is one of the best RV grills for a limited space.

 Weber 54060001 Q2200 Liquid Propane Grill for RVing